zhengjia/sinatra-explained/app/tutorial_3/tutorial_3.md

 Before we delve into the route method, let's look at the methods it uses.

 `Sinatra::Base.host_name` is a private method that defines a routing condition by using the `condition` method we just discussed.
 If you look at the source code annotation for the condition method: "The route is considered non-matching when the block returns false", we can know that if the block { pattern === request.host } returns true, then the condition is considered satisfied, and vice versa.
-In the block, it references request, which is is an attr_accessor on Sinatra::Base, and an instance of the `Sinatra::Request < Rack::Request`.
+In the block, it references request, which is an attr_accessor on Sinatra::Base, and an instance of the `Sinatra::Request < Rack::Request`.
 We will look at Sinatra::Request in detail in other tutorials. `request.host` is the host part without port number of user's requested url.
-As an simple example, if we specify a host option in the get like `get '/', :host => 'test.smokyapp.com'`, it will only match the route '/' if the request is something like http://test.smokyapp.com.
+As a simple example, if we specify a host option in the get like `get '/', :host => 'test.smokyapp.com'`, it will only match the route '/' if the request is something like http://test.smokyapp.com.
 It will not match '/' if the request is http://test2.smokyapp.com.
 So when `host_name` is called with a regular expression as the path pattern, proc{ pattern === request.host } will be added to the @conditions.

 ```ruby
   # Condition for matching host name.
 Parameter might be String or Regexp.